wic230-spec/FYRE-Assignments/README.md

 September 16, Learned how to use code to read the amount of watts that can be transmitted and transfer the results into an Excel file.

 ## Projects
 September 23 - xx, Created a program to execute the dispensing of a specific amount of powder.
+Also built physical hardware so that the output of the code actually executes a function.